-At Messiah College, you'll find plenty of ways to participate in leadership roles, network as a young professional, hone your academic skills, and link what you're learning in the classroom with hands-on experience and enrichment opportunities.
+At Messiah University, you'll find plenty of ways to participate in leadership roles, network as a young professional, hone your academic skills, and link what you're learning in the classroom with hands-on experience and enrichment opportunities.

 Psi Chi is the National Honor Society in Psychology, founded to encourage, stimulate, and maintain excellence in scholarship and to advance the science of psychology.
 Psi Chi’s two main goals are to provide academic recognition and a climate congenial to creative development for the society’s members.
-Students in Messiah College’s Psychology Department can participate in Psi Chi through Messiah’s chapter, which is operated by student officers and a faculty advisor.
+Students in Messiah University’s Psychology Department can participate in Psi Chi through Messiah’s chapter, which is operated by student officers and a faculty advisor.
 Becoming a Psi Chi officer is another opportunity for Psychology students to maintain valuable leadership experience, as officers select and induct members and carry out the Society’s goals.

 Our students have the unique opportunity of working with faculty members to conduct hands-on research experiments.
 Each of our faculty members is involved in student-faculty research, making it possible for students to participate in research in an area of psychology that they find interesting.
 Students also have the opportunity to present their research at regional and national conferences.
 Student-faculty research projcets (past/present) have included the following: